dimazest/qmul_homepage/content/articles/intro.rst

 Which gives so little context, that understanding what the experiment was about is next to impossible.
-An you will have to store this somewhere (probably by copy pasting to some file and giving a brief comment what it's about), so you can write an email to your supervisor.
+An you will have to store this somewhere (probably by copying and pasting to some file and giving a brief comment what it's about), so you can write an email to your supervisor.

 It is possible to get more evaluation metrics.
-I got inspired by the `scikit-learn parameter estimation with grid search example`__.

-The example gives very detailed information of the evaluation step, though it puts together calculation of the results and the representation.
+I got inspired by the `scikit-learn parameter estimation with grid search example`__, which gives very detailed information of the evaluation step, though it puts the calculation of the results and the representation in the same code.

 __ http://scikit-learn.org/stable/auto_examples/grid_search_digits.html#example-grid-search-digits-py

-A standard way of splitting these two is to use a template engine.
+A standard way of splitting data from representation is to use a template engine.
 The values for the template are prepared in the code, and then passed to the template to be rendered.
 Now it's up to template how to represent the data.
 It can be an regular text file, an HTML page.

-HTML pages are great for sharing, remember, that finally I have to send the results to my supervisors, but the text format is great for development and debugging.
-Keeping two versions is an overhead I can't afford, so I decided to use reStructuredText. `reStructuredText`_ is a human readable formating format.
+HTML pages are great for sharing.
+Remember, that finally I have to send the results to my supervisors, but the text based format is great during development.
+Keeping two versions is an overhead I can't afford, so I decided to use `reStructuredText`_. reStructuredText is a human readable markup language.
 With RST you can render tables, text styles, headers, links and much more.
-It is possible to render rst documents as HTML pages, PDF, or even LaTeX.
-I used `Jinja2`_ as the templating engine.
+It is possible to render RST documents as HTML pages, PDF, or even LaTeX.
+I use `Jinja2`_ as the templating engine.

 Inside of my template I show some metadata, so if I find a page with a printed report in a year, I'll know what it is about.